Anthropology of space, place and the cultural landscape

 Are there any other costs?
 Is there anything I need to bring?

-No compulsory costs.
+No additional costs.
 Please bring writing tools for class work, a pen and paper or electronic equivalent.

 When I've finished, what course can I do next?

-Details of anthropology courses in 2019-20 can be found on the City Lit website.
+Details of anthropology courses can be found on the City Lit website.